-American Addiction Centers, in conjunction with Employment Assistance Professionals, has created a program that includes wide-ranging curriculum that addresses the whole vet or first responder, mind and body.
+American Addiction Centers, in conjunction with Employment Assistance Professionals, has created a program that includes wide-ranging curriculum that addresses the whole Veteran or first responder, mind and body.
 The Salute to Recovery program includes:

 - First responder and military culture.

 - Cognitive distortions.